 What is a Cylinder in Geometry?

-A cylinder is a three-dimensional solid figure which consists of two circular bases connected with two parallel lines.
-These two parallel lines form a curved surface which is bounded by two circles at the top and the bottom.
+A cylinder is a three-dimensional solid figure which consists of two circular bases connected with a curved surface made by folding a rectangle.
+The top and bottom faces of a cylinder are congruent.
+It has a total of 3 faces, 2 edges, and no vertices.

 What are the Real-Life Cylinder Examples?

-The real-life examples of a cylinder are: toilet paper rolls, cans, pipes, torches.
+The real-life examples of a cylinder are: toilet paper rolls, cans, pipes, torches beakers, etc.

-The two major formulas of the cylinder are:
+The three major formulas of the cylinder are:

 - Total surface area = 2πr(r+h) square units